Discover the best views in New Zealand and build an itinerary filled with the most incredible sights.

 One of the most picture-perfect views you’ll find in New Zealand is the towering Mitre Peak at Milford Sound.

 Milford Sound is often referred to ‘8th Wonder of World’, which is no surprise as it simply is that stunning.
 This fiord is surrounded by steep cliff-faces, hundreds of waterfalls, and the iconic Mitre Peak – a huge mountain with a perfectly pointed tip.
+It should be in your to-do list when visiting Te Anau.

 In order to see Mitre Peak, you must first make your way to Milford Sound.
 You can self-drive the iconic Milford Road (Te Anau to Milford Sound) through Fiordland National Park, join a guided tour or take a scenic flight from Queenstown.